rclone/rclone/docs/content/cache.md

 ### rc cache/expire
 Purge a remote from the cache backend.
 Supports either a directory or a file.
+It supports both encrypted and unencrypted file names if cache is wrapped by crypt.

 Params:
   - **remote** = path to remote **(required)**
   - **withData** = true/false to delete cached data (chunks) as well _(optional, false by default)_